rebekahaung/proteinclassifier/README.md

 ## Overview

-This project builds an end-to-end machine learning pipeline that predicts a protein's functional class directly from its amino acid sequence — no structural data required.
-It replicates the core feature engineering workflow used in real bioinformatics research, using Biopython's ProtParam module to derive physicochemical descriptors, then benchmarks Random Forest against SVM across standard classification metrics.
+This project builds an end-to-end machine learning pipeline that predicts a protein's functional class directly from its amino acid sequence.

 **Functional classes predicted:**